J Exchange Visitor Health Insurance Requirement

 Any J-1 Exchange Visitor who fails to maintain minimum insurance coverage for themselves or their J-2 dependents may be subject to termination of their Exchange Visitor status, so it is important that you have adequate health insurance for your and your dependents for the duration of your stay while participating in your J program.

-If you are not eligible for Middlebury’s student or employee health insurance plans, which covers the J requirements, you should purchase a plan that will meet this requirement either before or upon your arrival to your campus.
+If you are not eligible for Middlebury’s student health insurance plans, which covers the J requirements, or the Middlebury employee health insurance that meets the requirements - see below, you should purchase a plan that will meet this requirement either before or upon your arrival to your campus.
 You may be asked by ISSS to provide evidence that you have health insurance by ISSS.

 Health Insurance Companies